General Linux help

 Or email firstname.lastname@example.org

 Interested in writing for Linux Format?
 We're always looking for feature or tutorial ideas from developers, aspiring journalists and passionate Linux users.
 If you're working on an important new project, a crazy homebrew scheme or simply a new way of looking at Linux, and if you think you can put that experience into words, we want to hear from you.
 You don't have to be a professional writer; however, we ask that you follow some procedure (evil grin).

 To start, you should send us a feature pitch.
 Give us 100 words on who you are (what qualifications you have, even if that's just little more than a passion for the topic), 200 words on what you want to cover (including length and technical depth) and a rough idea of when you think the piece would be ready.
-This should be addressed to the editor, Graham Morrison.
+This should be addressed to the editor, Neil Mohr.